Course Outline

 - Implementing Event Handling in Go for Government

-- Overview of popular Go libraries and frameworks for messaging suitable for government workflows
+- Overview of popular Go libraries and frameworks for messaging suitable for government use

-- Code examples: dispatching and processing events using idiomatic Go patterns in a government context
+- Code examples: dispatching and processing events using idiomatic Go patterns in government projects

-- Hands-on session: Building a simple event-driven service in Go tailored for government applications
+- Hands-on session: Building a simple event-driven service in Go for government applications

 Day 3: Messaging Systems & Event Brokers with Go for Government